Album Cover Art - The Most Unique and Creative Service

 Janelle Monae’s Album Cover Art

-Janelle Monae is a distinct artist, and she values creative direction.
+Janelle Monae is a distinctive artist, and she values creative direction.
 These are two designs that were done by artists she hired to bring a creative vision to life for her music albums.

 In 8 years I’ve worked with many musicians as well as labels on creating creative art for their brands and artists.
 The range in the body of work produced is from Hip-Hop, R&B, Pop, Rock and various other styles.